 - Congress allowed the annual adjustment for inflation to expire.

 - Because college costs are not decreasing, ending the adjustment is — in real terms — a cut to Pell Grants.

 - If Congress does not restore the adjustment, Pell students would see the buying power of their awards reduced drastically, with the maximum award covering only one-fifth of costs in 10 years.

 2. Increase the maximum award.

-- A reauthorized HEA should set the goal of raising the maximum award to cover at least half of the cost of attendance at a public four-year institution over time.
+- A reauthorized HEA should put the maximum award on a path to covering at least half of the cost of attendance at a public four-year institution over time.

-3. Expand eligibility for justice-impacted students and Dreamers.
+4. Expand Pell Grant eligibility for students who are incarcerated and Dreamers.

-- Current law bans justice-impacted students and Dreamers from accessing Pell Grants, severely limiting their access to higher education.
+- Current law bans incarcerated students and Dreamers from accessing Pell Grants, severely limiting their access to higher education.

 - Correctional education programs reduce the rate of recidivism by 43 percent and increase the rate of employment after release by 13 percent.6 These programs are associated with fewer violent incidents in participating prisons.7 These programs also result in net savings to taxpayers of between $4 and $5 for every $1 invested and are substantially more cost efficient than just incarceration.8

 - One-fifth of DACA recipients are enrolled in postsecondary education.
 Another third of recipients are in high school and are considering options to further their education and their preparation for the workforce after they graduate.9 Having access to Pell Grants will enable more of these young Americans to pursue higher education and enhance their opportunities to contribute to the United States, the only country many of them have ever known.